 You know our motto for a zero waste life: "Stop doing nothing because you can’t do everything".
 Every little step really does help, and the bathroom is a great place to start, because there are so many easy swaps for a zero waste bathroom.

 Just a few simple switches can drastically reduce bathroom waste, and before you know it, you’ve already halved your household waste.
 Not to mention the fact that you’ll save so much money (always worth mentioning!).

 Let’s have a look at where you can start.
 Swap your…

 Producing a pile of plastic bottles every month just to keep your gorgeous hair swish-perfect starts to feel a bit uncomfortable, doesn’t it?
 Don’t worry, you don’t need to stop washing your hair, just make the zero waste switch to solid shampoo!
 The transition can require patience, but the pay-off is worth it, for your hair and the planet!

 #2… wet wipes for reusable face cloths or cotton rounds.

 Wet wipes are one of those products that make us feel a bit queasy, to be honest, especially when we see those images of fatbergs in the sewage pipes.
-Why use plastic-ridden wet wipes when there are so many great zero waste alternatives: reusable cotton face rounds for cleanser and toner, organic cotton or muslin face clothes, or even old towels for cleaning!
+Why use plastic-ridden wet wipes when you can swap them for zero waste bathroom products: reusable cotton face rounds for cleanser and toner, organic cotton or muslin face clothes, or even old towels for cleaning!

 #3… disposable menstrual products for reusable ones.